-The next day, Albert was told his child was taken to the Gender Diversity Service at the PCH’s mental health ward, which specialises in children dealing with “gender identity, gender non-conforming behaviour or gender dysphoria.”
+The next day, Albert was told his child was taken to the gender ward at the children’s hospital.

 Albert said that nurses and the psychologist at the ward told him that their child would now be identifying as a boy and that the mention of suicide required immediate gender transitioning action.
 The staff at the mental health ward also refused to allow the child to see an independent psychologist to confirm their diagnosis.

-He said that later on, when the PCH had approached the child’s previous psychologist, the psychologist said that gender diversity was not brought up in conversation.
+He said that later on, when the hospital had approached the child’s previous psychologist, the psychologist said that gender diversity was not brought up in conversation.

 To this day, Albert and Helen said that they still were not given the opportunity to provide their child with an independent assessment.

-Further, the father said he was immediately pushed by a psychiatrist at PCH’s Gender Diversity Service to give consent to allow for hormone treatment and gender reassignment surgery.
+Further, the father said he was immediately pushed by a psychiatrist at the hospital to give consent to allow for hormone treatment and gender reassignment surgery.

 “They wanted us, then and there, to approve and start treatment—testosterone, cutting [their] breasts off … that’s what they wanted us to give approval for,” he said.